diyorbek-mamadaliev/Task3/README.md

 ## @FindBy Annotations
 One notable improvement in this project is the use of the `@FindBy` annotations for the first time.
 These annotations simplify the process of interacting with web elements, improving code clarity and reducing the risk of errors.

-## Pop-up Ad Handling
-A new function has been added to automatically handle pop-up ads on the yopmail page if they appear.
-This enhancement ensures a smoother user experience and prevents interruptions during testing.

 ## Conclusion
 These code improvements and enhancements have resulted in a more organized, readable, maintainable, and robust codebase.
 They contribute to a more efficient testing process and a better overall user experience.